From Raja Ampat to Bunaken: My Honest Experience & Recommendations

-After a few days, though, I’ll admit the dives started to look a bit similar.
-You really don’t need too many days here unless you’re doing a certification or just love being underwater nonstop.
-I dove every day and then took a day trip to Tangkoko National Park, which was such a nice change of pace — full of wildlife and jungle instead of coral and fish.
+Even if you don’t scuba dive, it’s still worth joining a boat trip.
+A few people on mine were snorkeling only, and it was just as beautiful from the surface.
+After a few days, though, I’ll admit the dives began to look a bit similar.
+Unless you’re doing a certification or simply love being underwater nonstop, you don’t need too many days here.
+I dove daily and then took a day trip to Tangkoko National Park, which was such a refreshing change of pace — swapping coral and fish for jungle and wildlife.

-Because Bunaken is part of a national park, there’s a small entrance fee you’ll need to pay when you arrive on the island.
+Because Bunaken is part of a National Park, there’s a small entrance fee you’ll need to pay when you arrive on the island.

-Where to stay
+Where to Stay

 I stayed at Happy Gecko Resort and most of the hotels/homestays you can book the dives through them.
 They have a three-day minimum for diving, which worked out perfectly for me.
 It’s also worth reaching out to hotels or dive resorts directly on WhatsApp instead of booking through sites like Booking.com — the prices are usually cheaper that way.

-What to do
+What to Do

-Snorkel or scuba dive, there’s really not much else.
+Truly, there’s really not much else.
 Sure you can take a dolphin cruise or go to the other islands, but the main reason to visit here is to snorkel or scuba dive.
 The beach isn’t that great to lay out on and because of the tide you have to swim quite far to get to the coral reef area for snorkeling from the beach.

 • Three nights of diving the walls around Bunaken felt like the perfect amount of time for me — especially after spending two weeks diving nonstop in Raja Ampat.